Fermi ROI: Fixing the ROI rubric

 |All, or all but one, is excited to work on it.|

 - Confidence is hard to measure, but you know it when you feel it (or don’t feel it).
-It might not be correlated with risk—just because you’re not confident doesn’t mean your estimate is wrong, and just because you are confident, doesn’t mean your estimate is accurate.
+It might not be correlated with risk—just because you are confident, doesn’t mean you are correct.
 Still, faced with two choices, where you’re sure you know how to execute the first, but with the second you’re full of doubt, it’s logical to pick the first.

 Since “confidence” is an ambiguous term, some people use some sort of risk percentage, e.g. “I’m 60% sure we can do this.”
 But pinning down a number is suspicious, and debates don’t seem fruitful.
 One way to convert to a Fermi value is the following: